Connecticut Sun vs. Atlanta Dream: Betting Trends, Record ATS, Home/Road Splits

 Sun Home/Away Splits

-- The Sun have scored at a much higher clip when playing at home than away from home in the 2023 season (83.8 at home versus 78.0 on the road), but have also surrendered more points in home games than away from home (78.6 opponent points per home game versus 76.8 on the road).
+- The Sun have been better offensively at home, where they score 83.8 points per game, compared to road games, where they put up 80.2 per game.
+Defensively, they are worse when playing at home, where they allow 78.6 points per game, versus playing on the road, where they let opponents to score 76.8 per game.

-- When playing at home, Connecticut averages 38.6 rebounds per game and allow its opponents to grab 33.0, while on the road it averages 33.8 per game and allows 34.8.
-The Sun average 22.0 assists per home contest, 3.0 more than their road game average in 2023 (19.0).
+- When playing at home, Connecticut averages 4.8 more rebounds per game than on the road (38.6 at home, 33.8 on the road), while it lets its opponents grab 2.2 fewer boards in home games than in road games (33 at home, 35.2 on the road).
+The Sun average 2.6 more assists at home versus on the road in 2023 (22 at home, 19.4 on the road).

-- So far in 2023, Connecticut has turned the ball over less often at home than on the road (12.6 per game at home versus 13.5 on the road), and has forced fewer turnovers at home than on the road (13.6 per game at home versus 15.0 on the road).
+- During 2023, Connecticut has turned the ball over less often at home than on the road (12.6 per game at home versus 14 on the road), and has forced fewer turnovers at home than on the road (13.6 per game at home versus 17.2 on the road).

 Sun Moneyline and ATS Records

-- The Sun have yet to lose when playing as the moneyline favorite this season, going 4-0.
+- The Sun have been listed as the moneyline favorite a total of five times this season, and they've won each of those games.

-- The Sun have played four times as a moneyline favorite with odds of -175 or shorter, and claimed a victory in each game.
+- The Sun have played as a moneyline favorite of -350 or shorter in only two games this season, which they won both.

-- Connecticut has three wins in games against the spread this season.
+- Connecticut has four wins in games against the spread this year.

-- As a 3.5-point favorite or greater, Connecticut has one win ATS (1-3) this season.
+- Connecticut has one win ATS (1-2) as a 7.5-point favorite or greater this year.

-- The implied moneyline probability for this matchup gives the Sun a 63.6% chance to win.
+- Based on this game's moneyline, the Sun have an implied win probability of 77.8%.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.